Shadoka/rtt/README.md

 > For now you have to use the example files to learn how to write the rtt test files.
 It is planned to write a syntax definition, but I have to refresh my memory how to best approach this first.

 > [!NOTE]
-> Some queue configuration options in rtt files are missing at the moment, but it is planned to complete this asap.

-> [!NOTE]
 > To match responses to messages we have sent via `rtt`, the tool currently assumes that the message id of the outgoing message is reflected into the message id of the incoming message.
 This is not realistic and will be changed.

 ## Usage